Sensei-Intent-Tensor/0.0_leaf_cutter_web_enriching_harvester_ants/00_foundations/03_legal_ethical/00_README.md

 # 03_legal_ethical

-> **Scraping Responsibly and Legally**
+> **Scraping Responsibly: Laws, Ethics, and Citizenship**

-This section covers the legal landscape and ethical considerations for web scraping.
-Understanding these principles protects you legally and makes you a better citizen of the web.
+Web scraping operates in a complex landscape of laws, norms, and ethical considerations.
+This section helps you navigate these waters responsibly.

 ---